mrkrd/cochlea/README.rst

 Description
 -----------

 *cochlea* is a collection of inner ear models.
-The models are easily accessible as Python functions.
+All models are easily accessible as Python functions.
 They take sound signal as input and return spike trains of the auditory nerve fibers::